 Those considered to be a high risk offender do not automatically get their licence returned to them after the ban has finished.
 High risk offenders would include:

-The high risk offenders' scheme means you may need to pass a DVLA drink driving medical examination to get your licence back.
+The high risk offenders' scheme means you may also need to pass a DVLA drink driving medical questionnaire and examination to get your licence back.

-A conviction for a drink-driving offence also means that your car insurance cost is likely to increase.
+Having a conviction for a drink-driving offence means that insuring a vehicle is likely to cost more.
 It also means your employer can see driving convictions on your licence.

 People with drunk-driving convictions may have problems traveling abroad to certain countries.
 Travel to the USA may be difficult after a conviction, for example.